zjsteyn/we-Deliver/_episodes/03-dates-as-data.md

 >
 > Challenge: pulling month, day and year out of dates
 >
-> - In the `dates` tab of your spreadsheet you have the data from 2014 plot 3.
-> There's a `Date collected` column.
+> - In the `Data Collector Assistant 1` tab of your Excel file you have the data from Tweets collected in September 2014.
+There's a `Date created` column.
 > - Let’s extract month, day and year from the dates to new columns.
 For this we
 > can use the built in Excel functions
 >